2301-FitnessTrackr-Test/fitnesstrackr/README.md

         - Note: You should only do this step when you have ALL group members present and able to look over your code that you are getting ready to merge.
             - If the code looks fine, then you can click "Merge Pull Request" and click through to approve it.
             - If the code is NOT ready, then the dev who is trying to merge will go back and fix their code.
 The pull request will be denied.
+- Step 4: Once the merge request has been finalized and the default/main/master branch has been updated with that dev's code, that dev who made the merge request will go to their local repo and `git pull origin main` to update their local main branch with the finalized code.
+    - Note: All other group members, once the merge request has been finalized, should ALSO go to their local main/master/default branch and `git pull origin main` to update their codebase.
+    - NOTE!!!!!!!!!!!!!!!!!!!!
+ALWAYS CHECK WHEN YOU ARE DOING THIS STEP THAT YOU ARE IN FACT ON YOUR LOCAL MAIN BRANCH AND NOT ON YOUR PERSONAL BRANCH.
+IF YOU ACCIDENTALLY UPDATE YOUR PERSONAL BRANCH, YOU WILL HAVE TO REVERT THE COMMIT.